rpoleski/MulensModel/developers_board.md

     * Class Model should not allow accessing attributes that shouldn't be there, eg., q for single lens case.
     * Function that print RA, Dec, and t\_0\_par.
   * ModelParameters:
-    * check that non-exisiting parameters are not specified e.g. t0
+    * check that non-existing parameters are not specified e.g. t0
-    * check that minimal parameters needed to specifiy a model are defined
+    * check that minimal parameters needed to specify a model are defined
     * Transform t\_E and other parameters between geocentric and heliocentric frames.
+  * MulensData:
+    * add label which is passed to all the matplotlib functions and hence allows to show legend in easy way
+  * SatelliteSkyCoord:
+    * attach magnification\_methods to SatelliteSkyCoord so that they overwrite Model and MagnificationCurve settings when given SatelliteSkyCoord is used
   * Plotting
     * for plotting functions option to pass pyplot.Axis and pyplot.Figure instances and call e.g. Axis.scatter() instead of pyplot.scatter(); for a simple example see [here](https://github.com/rpoleski/K2-CPM/blob/master/source/K2CPM/plot_utils.py)
     * [2] subplots with shared X-axis (plt.subplots(2, 1, sharex=True, gridspec\_kw={'height\_ratios': [4, 1]}, figsize=???, dpi=100)) - start in Example 5